Premier League on NBC: Integration with Sky Sports, Peacock

+Partnership with USA Sports

 On November 12, 2025, USA Sports would be reformed by Versant, formed after NBCUniversal spun off most of their cable business.
-USA Sports would receive USA Networok's portion of the Premier League schedule beginning in 2026, other games will continue to air on NBC and Peacock.
+USA Sports would receive USA Network's portion of the Premier League schedule beginning in 2026, other games will continue to air on NBC and Peacock.
 Starting on November 17, 2025, Premier League games will return to the relaunched NBCSN, for the first time after a four-year hiatus.